Nicholas-Parise/Restaurant-Rating/backend/README.md

 POST /upload → upload a profile picture
 GET /search → search for users given a query**

-## favourites
+## /favourites
-**GET /favourites → get all favourited restaurants
+**GET / → get all favourited restaurants from logged in user
+GET /restaurants/:restaurant_id → get logged in user entry for specific restaurant
+GET /:username → get all favourited restaurants from user
-GET /favourites/:restaurant_id' → Add a favourites restaurant to logged in user
+POST /:restaurant_id' → Add a favourites restaurant to logged in user
 DELETE /favourites/:restaurant_id → remove a favourites restaurant from logged in user**

-## bookmarks
+## /bookmarks
 **GET / → get all bookmarked restaurants
 GET /:username → get all bookmarked restaurants from provided user
 POST /:restaurant_id' → Add a bookmark restaurant to logged in user
 DELETE /:restaurant_id → remove a bookmarked restaurant from logged in user**

-## friends
+## /friends
 **GET / → get all friends of logged in user
 GET /:username → get all friends of specific user by username
 POST /:username → Add a friendship request from logged in user to provided user